jonep91/user-documentation/docs/guides/getting-started.md

 2. Choose **“Log in via your institution”**.

-3. Select your university (UGent, VUB, UHasselt, or UAntwerpen).
+3. Select your university (UGent, Vrije Universiteit Brussel, UHasselt, or UAntwerpen).

    Using the correct institutional account ensures that you receive the proper permissions automatically.